-The Health Services Center and the DAPP team are scheduled to present on various health risks associated with drug and alcohol abuse in October 2022.
-This presentation will discuss how substance abuse negatively impacts relationships, careers, and academic goals.
-This free presentation is for students, staff, and faculty to attend.
+The Health Services Center and the DAAPP team made available various health risks and other topics associated with drug and alcohol abuse in 2023.
+These trainings discussed how substance abuse negatively impacts relationships, careers, and academic goals.
+These trainings were free for students, staff, and faculty to attend.